2nthony/vue-remix-icons/README.md

 Remix Icon is a set of open source neutral style system symbols elaborately crafted for designers and developers.

+**Notics**: this package will auto release a new feature version when then upstream package([remixicon](https://github.com/Remix-Design/remixicon)) released, if you facing any issues, please open an issue to let me know.

 ## Features